LambdaTest/documentation/docs/supported-locales-espresso.md

 title: Supported Locales And Languages
 hide_title: false
 sidebar_label: Supported Locales And Languages
-description: Checkout the list of all supported locales
+description: Checkout the list of all supported locales for espresso.
 keywords:
   - Supported locales
   - Locales